Website Manager

 Please adhere to the following guidelines from Sunday through Wednesday night:

 • Volunteer Points Related: Center Referee will earn 2 points per game.
-Assistant Referee will earn 1 volunteer point per game.
+Assistant Referee will earn 1 volunteer point per game (10U-19U Divisions)

-• 16U/19U Divisions Only: Only an Intermediate Referee or Above can serve as the center Referee
+• Referee: Only an Advanced or National Referee can serve as Referee

 • Please try whenever possible to work with the Head Coach of your team(s) to sign up for games as a Ref Crew of 3 (Center + 2 AR), please avoid signing up for a single slot as this makes it more difficult for a team Ref Crew to sign up for a match